Observation and Modulation of the Quantum Mpemba Effect on a Superconducting Quantum Processor

+where \(\rho_A \) is the reduced density matrix of subsystem \(A\) reconstructed via quantum state tomography (QST), \(S(\rho_A)\) is the von Neumann (entanglement) entropy of the subsystem, and \(\rho_{A,Q} = \sum_q \Pi_q \rho_A \Pi_q\) is the projection of \(\rho_A\) onto eigenspaces of the conserved charge \(Q_A = \sum_{i \in A} \sigma_i^z\) (see Fig.~\ref{fig1}(b)). \(\Delta S_A(t)\) captures the contributions of quantum coherence between different charge sectors that violate the symmetry.
+In other words, EA quantifies the breaking of a given symmetry and vanishes only when \(\rho_A\) is already diagonal in the charge basis.
+This makes it a natural order parameter for non-equilibrium dynamics, offering a fresh perspective on thermalization compared to traditional metrics like entanglement entropy (EE).
+Through the analysis of EA dynamics, we quantify the relaxation rates of states with different initial symmetry-breaking.

-We initially explore the dynamics of EA in the strong short-range coupling regime ($ r \approx 10 $), exploiting the tunable coupling strengths of our system.
-The nearest-neighbor couplings are fixed at $ g_N/2\pi = -5 \, \text{MHz} $, while long-range interactions yield an average coupling $ g_L/2\pi \approx 0.5 \, \text{MHz} $~\cite{supp_cite}, facilitating an approximate mapping to an integrable one-dimensional XX spin chain with open boundaries during early-time dynamics.
+\textit{QME in strong short-range coupling regime}---We initially explore the dynamics of EA in the strong short-range coupling regime ($ r \approx 10 $).
+The nearest-neighbor couplings are fixed at $ g_N/2\pi \approx -5 \, \text{MHz} $, while long-range interactions yield an average coupling $ \bar{g_L}/2\pi \approx 0.5 \, \text{MHz} $~\cite{supp_cite}, facilitating an approximate mapping to an integrable one-dimensional XX spin chain with open boundaries during early-time dynamics.